jessemortenson/react-example-venues/README.md

+# Venues!
+Venues!
+Venues!

+One of React's insights is that your application - as presented to the user - should merely be a function of a certain set of state information.
+Huh?
+In math, `2 * 3` always equals 6.
+You can count on 6 always being the output of the function multiply(2,3).
+That's thinking *functionally*.
+In react we try to use `props` as much as possible: a component that only uses `props` is functional: if you feed it certain `props` values, you can reliably predict how it will display.

+`state` is the core starting information of your application.
+Imagine an app that displays concert venues in the Twin Cities.
+It needs to know which venues exist: that's the core `state` data of the application.
+The list of venues might be stored in a database, or an API.
+It changes over time.

+We also add `state` when there's something that the user can change about the application by interacting with it.
+Consider this `state` data that comes from the user.
+In this application, we want to let the user select which city is used to higlight venues in that city.
+The application needs to keep track of which city the user selected by storing it in `state`.

+The top level of the application is the _brain_ of the app, getting initial `state` and managing when and how it changes.
+Limiting and clearly dictating when and how `state` can change protects your app from confusing problems.

+The top level of the app is in charge of passing the right bits of state information to lower-level components as `props`.
+The actual display of the app in the browser is simply a representation of the `state` being passed down through the components as `props`.
+The lower components can likewise pass `props` to other components.
+Ultimately, the application is rendered to the user by all these components.
+It's a pure function of inital, high-level `state`, passed down as `props`.

+## create-react-app readme

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>